mssxmt/text-edit-paste/README.md

 # Text Edit & Paste

-Edit and paste the text
+This is a Raycast extension that allows you to edit and paste text directly to the active window.

 ## Features